2025 Hong Kong legislative election

-The 2025 Hong Kong Legislative Council election is a general election that is scheduled to be held on 7 December 2025 to elect all 90 members of the 8th Legislative Council of Hong Kong.
-Under the new electoral system introduced in 2021, 90 seats will be up for election, including 40 seats elected by the 1,500-member Election Committee, 30 seats of trade-based indirectly elected functional constituencies, and 20 seats of directly elected geographical constituencies.
-The election, in which only pro-government "patriots" may run and only 20 seats are popularly elected, is considered by the United States and various groups to be neither free nor fair.
+The 2025 Hong Kong Legislative Council election was a general election held on 7 December 2025 to elect all 90 members of the 8th Legislative Council of Hong Kong.
+Following the 2021 Hong Kong electoral changes, 90 seats were up for election, including 40 seats elected by the 1,500-member Election Committee, 30 trade-based indirectly elected functional constituency seats, and 20 seats directly elected through geographical constituencies.
+The election, in which only pro-government "patriots" were allowed to run and only 20 seats were popularly elected, was internationally considered to be neither free nor fair.